geoflows/D-Claw/user_guide/overview.md

 While the surface elevation, eta, is not technically a state variable, it can be set as the eight element of qinit.

-TODO: what happens if ove- specified (e.g., topo, h, and eta), or `digdata.m0` and a value for q_5.
+TODO: What happens if inputs are over specified in a conflicting way (e.g., topo, h, and eta such that topo + h != eta), or `digdata.m0` and a value for q_5.
-TODO: related.
-If all others specified, then `p_b` implied, yes?

 #### 2.4.4 auxinit
 This is where you set initial values for the aux array.
 Same as qinit.